Name of the Game: DELAYED GRATIFICATION.

 I then thought long enough over this constant dilemma and came up with a stratagem.

-It's called Zecharyah Holdings.
+It's called Wordsmith Holdings.

 You can replace my name with yours and you're good to go with this interactive thought experiment, for you to stay on track and not be mortgaged with your goods.